za3k/day10_machine/README.md

 Source available on [github](https://github.com/za3k/day10_machine).

+Note!
+There is a bug where you need to save before running a program.

 Good luck!
 I don't accept bug reports, but I do accept pull requests.

 ## Signed Trinary